ochinchina/supervisord/doc/doc-config.md

 - **logfile_backups**.
 Number of rotated log-files to preserve.
 - **loglevel**.
 Logging verbosity, can be trace, debug, info, warning, error, fatal and panic (according to documentation of module used for this feature).
 Defaults to info.
 - **pidfile**.
 Full path to file containing process id of current supervisord instance.
 - **minfds**.
-Reserve al least this amount of file descriptors on supervisord startup.
+Reserve at least this amount of file descriptors on supervisord startup.
 (Rlimit nofiles).
 - **minprocs**.
 Reserve at least this amount of processes resource on supervisord startup.
 (Rlimit noproc).
 - **identifier**.
 Identifier of this supervisord instance.
 Required if there is more than one supervisord run on one machine in same namespace.